gauravgit0303/Project_Test/README.md

 3) To try and Set proper trigger warning value to minimize false alarm.

-4) Internet Facing Firewall Monitoring : Catch Security Threats.
+4) Internet Facing Firewall Monitoring : Catch Security Threats ,DDoS attacks.

-5) Monitoring of Monitoring and HA of monitoring itself : Its always challenge.
+5) Monitoring of Monitoring and HA of monitoring itself : Its always a challenge.

-6) In some cases, the application is not compatible at all with SSL offloading.
-Challenge in differentiate of those clients?
+6) The compatible metrics for the client:-Some applications might not be compatible at all with SSL offloading.
+Challenge is to differentiate those clients?